Kaboni Savage

-Kaboni Savage (born January 1, 1975) is an American drug dealer, organized crime leader, and murderer who is currently on federal death row for ordering the firebombing of a house where a federal witness lived, killing six people (including four children).
+Kaboni Savage (born January 1, 1975) is an American drug dealer, organized crime leader, and mass murderer who was convicted of ordering the firebombing of a house where a federal witness lived, killing six people (including four children).
 He is the first man from Philadelphia in modern history to receive a federal death sentence.
 He has twelve convictions for murder in aid of racketeering, one fewer than the Pennsylvania state record, and the most for anyone in Philadelphia.
 Savage was the first person sentenced to death by the United States District Court for the Eastern District of Pennsylvania since the federal death penalty resumed in 1988.
+On December 23, 2024, Savage's death sentence was commuted to life without parole by President Joe Biden.

 History

 Savage, a former student of Frankford High School, began boxing at the Front Street Gym in North Philadelphia.
 He had one professional boxing fight, which he won.
 Savage's father died of cancer when he was 13 years old.

 Savage began his operations as a drug dealer in Hunting Park and became a higher-level dealer.
 According to federal authorities, Savage, from 1998 to around 2004 distributed hundreds of kilograms of cocaine in the Philadelphia area.

 Authorities accused Savage of personally killing a stranger, Kenneth Lassiter, after Lassiter's car bumped into Savage's while the two were trying to park their respective cars.
 Savage was acquitted of Lassiter's murder after the lead witness in the case, Tybius "Tib" Flowers, was also murdered.
-Savage is suspected of ordering Flowers's murder.
+Savage is suspected of ordering Flowers' murder.